jimhigson/oboe.js/writing/main/5_Implementation.md

-Although not following an established object orientated metamodel, the high-level design hasn't departed very far from what could be made following that style.
+Although not following an established object orientated metamodel, the high-level design hasn't departed very far from what could be made following that style and OO design patterns have influenced the design nonetheless.
 If we wish to think in terms of the OO paradigm we might say that values trapped inside the closure are private class attributes and that handlers it registers on the event bus are the class' public methods.
 In this regard, the high-level internal design of